 Save while eating out

 - Sign up for the birthday club at your favorite restaurants for everyone in your family.
 Most likely you’ll eat there on someone’s birthday anyway.
 The restaurant will probably send you other coupons throughout the year as a result.
 You can set up a different email, so your regular email isn’t flooded with offers.
-And so you aren’t tempted to eat out every time a new email is sent.
+And so you aren’t tempted to eat out every time a new email arrives.

 - You can buy gift cards for less than face value online.
 Check out giftcardnanny or cardpool for deals.